Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 127.0.1.1        [Add same hostname as before.]
 ```

 c.
-To setup the administrator account/root, run `passwd` to create the account and set the root password.<br>
+To setup the administrator/root account, run `passwd` to create and set the root password.<br>
 d.
-To add/create a user account, run `useradd -m -G wheel,storage,power -s /bin/bash [Insert Username Here]` to create your user account.<br>
+To add/create a user account, run `useradd -m -G wheel,storage -s /bin/bash [Insert Username Here]` to create your user account.<br>
 e.
 Run `passwd [Insert Username Here]` to set the password for the user account that you just created.<br>
 f.
 Once the user account(s) have been setup, run `EDITOR=nano visudo` to edit the administrative permissions/sudo.<br>
+g.
 Uncomment `%wheel ALL=(ALL) ALL` and add `Defaults rootpw` to the bottom of the file.

 Note: The `Defaults rootpw` is so that you use the root password instead of your user password for running sudo commands which makes your install behave more like windows.

-## Bootloader.
+## Bootloader.*
 Here is where you will be able to play a little choose your own adventure story for your install.
 There are three commonly used boot loaders that people tend to install on their systems.
 Choose the one you prefer and forget about the other ones.

 GRand Unified Bootloader / GRUB.
 (Easy Mode)<br>
-This bootloader is the most common across most distro's and has the most documentation around customisation and configurations.<br>
+This bootloader is the most common across most distro's and has the most documentation around customisation and configurations.
+This is my main go to for bootloaders as it's highly customisable and easy to use.<br>

 rEFInd.
 (Medium Mode)<br>
 This bootloader was originally designed for dualbooting OSX/mac but has been improved to support many more operating systems.
 This is what I would recommend if your trying to dualboot windows for some reason.
 (Still not helping with setting up windows dualboot).

 Systemd-Boot.
 (Hard Mode)<br>
-This bootloader is what I would recommended to you as the packages are preinstalled onto your system during install and are only targeted to booting a singular OS.
+This bootloader is designed to be a simple one OS install bootloader and is what I would generally recommended to you as the packages are preinstalled onto your system during install.

 If you choose to install GRUB then ONLY do 13a.<br>
 If you choose to install rEFInd then ONLY do 13b.<br>